JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 # Usage

-The `cardinalR` package is built on a modular framework where individual geometric generators (e.g., Gaussian, cone, sphere) create well-defined shapes, which can then be combined into a single dataset including scaling, rotation and translation.
+The `cardinalR` package is built on a modular framework where individual geometric generators (e.g., Gaussian, cone, sphere) create well-defined shapes (<https://jayanilakshika.github.io/cardinalR/reference/index.html>), which can then be combined into a single dataset including scaling, rotation, and translation.
 The package is available on CRAN, and the source is available on GitHub at [JayaniLakshika/cardinalR](https://github.com/JayaniLakshika/cardinalR).

-The main function, `gen_multicluster()`, is an all-in-one function that includes generating individual shapes, handles scaling and rotating of these shapes, and combines the result into a single unified dataset.
-This function and associated workflow allows flexible construction of complex, high-dimensional structures for evaluating clustering and dimension reduction methods.
+The main function, `gen_multicluster()`, is an all-in-one function that includes generating individual shapes, handling scaling and rotating of these shapes, and combining the result into a single unified dataset.
+This function and associated workflow allow flexible construction of complex, high-dimensional structures for evaluating clustering and dimension reduction methods.
 Figure \@ref(fig:workflow) illustrates the workflow of `gen_multicluster()`.

 <div class="layout-chunk" data-layout="l-body">
 <div class="figure" style="text-align: center">